Abh4git/SequenceDiagramGen/README.md

 # SequenceDiagramGen
 Sequence Diagram generator
-Generates a Sequence Diagram from a JSON format file (similar to login.json in sequences/files)
+Generates a Sequence Diagram from a JSON format file (similar to login.json in sequences folder in src)
 Uses Reactjs and HTML5 Canvas.
 Pre-requisites:
 Nodejs : Node version used : v16.1.0